1) What does the Saint Paul paid sick time law do?

 It gives workers up to 48 hours of paid sick time a year, which can be used:

-• If you or your family member requires time to address certain needs arising from domestic abuse, sexual assault, or stalking;
+- If you or your family member requires time to address certain needs arising from domestic abuse, sexual assault, harassment, or stalking;

 2) Am I covered?

-If you work as an employee in Saint Paul for at least 80 hours in a year for an employer, you are probably covered, whether you are a full-time or part-time worker.
-However, the law does not cover: government employees other than employees of the city of Saint Paul; independent contractors; or flight deck/cabin crews who are subject to the Railway Labor Act, work less than a majority of their hours within Saint Paul in a calendar year, and are provided with paid leave equal to or exceeding the amounts required by the Saint Paul law and Minnesota statewide paid sick time law.
-Note that there are special provisions for how employers can satisfy the law’s requirements for construction employees.
+If you work (or are expected to work) as an employee in Saint Paul for at least 80 hours in a year for an employer, you are probably covered, whether you are a full-time or part-time worker.
+However, the law does not cover: elected officials or officials appointed to fill a vacancy in elected office, government employees other than employees of the city of Saint Paul; independent contractors; or persons employed by a farmer, family farm, or a family farm corporation to provide physical labor on or management of a farm who work for 28 days or less per year.

 3) How much sick time can I earn?